 In the case of income arising outside of Trinidad & Tobago to persons who are not ordinarily resident or not domiciled in Trinidad & Tobago, tax is payable on the amount received in Trinidad & Tobago; but where the employment or office of such person is exercised in Trinidad & Tobago, gains or profits from such employment are taxed in Trinidad & Tobago whether received in Trinidad & Tobago or not.

-Pension plans, individual retirement plans, savings plans and profit sharing plans which are not approved by the Board of Inland Revenue do not secure tax benefits under the law for the employee.
+Pension plans, individual retirement plans, savings plans and profit-sharing plans which are not approved by the Board of Inland Revenue under the Income Tax Act do not secure tax benefits under the law for the employee.

-There is a single tax rate of 25% and a personal allowance of $72,000 for every resident.
+There are a tax rates of twenty-five percent (25%) to thirty percent (30%) and a personal allowance of eighty-four thousand dollars (TT$84,000) for every resident.